 Why Do Hot Air Balloons Fly In The Early Morning And Late Evening?

 Hot air rises because hot molecules are less dense and therefore take up a greater amount of space per molecule.
-As they hit your hand you feel them as warm without feeling them as dense.
-The hotter the air, the more space between each molecule and therefore will provide greater lift.

 Other Factors to Consider